Docs/Emotion & Mood

 • A single very intense moment (e.g. betrayal) can shift mood immediately.

-• After a shift the accumulator partially resets.
-The NPC remembers what changed it.
+• After a shift the pressure mostly releases, but not entirely.
+The NPC remembers why it changed.

 Tip